Short Answer

 Contract Snapshot

-The market resolves to "Yes" if the federal government releases previously unreleased documents, audio, or video files regarding Unidentified Aerial Phenomena (UAP) before January 1, 2027, as reported by specific major news outlets.
-Otherwise, it resolves to "No." The market closes early if the event occurs, or by January 1, 2027, at 10:00 AM EST, with payouts projected 30 minutes after closing.
-Trading is prohibited for individuals with material, non-public information or those employed by relevant "Source Agencies."
+The market resolves to "Yes" if the federal government releases previously unreleased documents, audio, or video files concerning Unidentified Aerial Phenomena (UAP) before January 1, 2027, verifiable by specified major news outlets.
+If these conditions are not met by the deadline, the market resolves to "No." The market closes early if the event occurs, or by January 1, 2027, at 10:00 AM EST otherwise, with payouts projected 30 minutes after closing.
+Insider trading by employees of source agencies or those with material non-public information is prohibited.

 Available Contracts